tektoncd/pipeline/docs/taskruns.md

 This might result in the `Pod` including each affected `Sidecar` with a retry count of 1 and a different container image than expected.

+However, this behaviour can be overridden by the `ForceTerminationDisabled` flag in each `Sidecar` definition.

+If you set this flag to `true` for a given `Sidecar`, Tekton would not attempt to terminate the `Sidecar` even if all the steps were finished in the task run.
+You should make sure your `Sidecar` container `knows` when and how to terminate itself to avoid timeout scenarios.

+This does not apply to the injected sidecars.
+They will get force terminated as explained above.

 We are aware of the following issues affecting Tekton's implementation of `Sidecars`:

 - The configured `nop` image **must not** provide the command that the